 Thelma Plum wins Album Of The Year with ‘Better In Blak’, and The Jungle Giants win Song Of The Year with ‘Heavy Hearted’

-The 2020 Queensland Music Awards (QMAs) took place tonight at The Fortitude Music Hall to a sold-out crowd celebrating the artistic and commercial success of Queensland music over the last 12 months, featuring performances from some of the best the state has to offer including Jaguar Jonze, Cub Sport, Nat Dunn, Busby Marou and Order Sixty6.
+The 2020 Queensland Music Awards (QMAs) took place tonight at The Fortitude Music Hall celebrating the artistic and commercial success of Queensland music over the last 12 months, featuring performances from some of the best the state has to offer including Jaguar Jonze, Cub Sport, Nat Dunn, Busby Marou and Order Sixty6.

-Leading the winners at this year’s QMAs was Thelma Plum winning Album Of The Year with her critically-acclaimed debut album ‘Better In Blak’, an album telling the story of a Gamilaraay women’s culture, heritage, love and pain, offering incredible strength, courage and heartbreaking tenderness.
+Leading the winners at this year’s QMAs is Thelma Plum winning Album Of The Year with her critically-acclaimed debut album ‘Better In Blak’, an album telling the story of a Gamilaraay woman’s culture, heritage, love and pain, offering incredible strength, courage and heartbreaking tenderness.

-The Jungle Giants followed closely winning awards for Song Of The Year and in the Pop category for their latest release ‘Heavy Hearted’, their first release following their third album ‘Quiet Ferocity’.
+The Jungle Giants took out the Song Of The Year and the Pop category for their latest release ‘Heavy Hearted’, their first release following their third album ‘Quiet Ferocity’.

 “2019 was a stellar year for Queensland music and tonight we got to celebrate some of our finest homegrown talent who are at the forefront of Queensland artists making big waves on the national and global music front,” said QMusic CEO Angela Samut.

 The Queensland Government’s 2020 Billy Thorpe Scholarship was awarded to Harry Phillips, who will receive $10,000 to record his next release along with career planning advice from Chugg Entertainment.
-Supported by the Queensland Government through Arts Queensland, the Scholarship is now in its 12th year and has supported emerging musicians such as Song Of The Year winner Sam Hales (The Jungle Giants) and Jeremy Neale in their developing years.
+Supported by the Queensland Government through Arts Queensland, the Scholarship is now in its 12th year and has supported emerging musicians including Song Of The Year winner Sam Hales (The Jungle Giants) and Jeremy Neale in their developing years.

 Harry is a singer-songwriter from Brisbane who has written with some of the most established names in the Australian music scene, as well as several high-profile international songwriters.
 Harry is such an important artist in that his music carries a social message.
 The support Harry will receive from the Billy Thorpe Scholarship will allow Harry to grow his career and continue telling his stories through song.

-The QMusic Honorary Award was awarded to Sony Music Executive Denis Handlin in recognition of his 50-year tenure at Sony Music Entertainment where he has developed and supported local artists, driven charitable contributions and successfully overseen the Asia Pacific region over the last 10 years.
+The QMusic Honorary Award was presented to Sony Music Executive Denis Handlin in recognition of his 50-year tenure at Sony Music Entertainment where he has developed and supported local artists, driven charitable contributions and successfully overseen the Asia Pacific region over the last 10 years.

 Icon of the Brisbane punk scene and lead singer of Blowhard, Brentyn ‘Rollo’ Rollason was posthumously honoured with the Grant McLennan Lifetime Achievement Award after decades of leading the way and inspiring others in the music industry with his work on stage and through Splurt Records.

-The Kite String Tangle also won two awards, the producer and songwriter’s latest ‘P()L4R’ took out the Electronic / Dance and Video categories.
+The Kite String Tangle won two awards, the producer and songwriter’s latest ‘P()L4R’ took out the Electronic / Dance and Video categories.
 The Video Award presented to the production team responsible for the music video with producer Caitlin Johnston, director Lucus Thyer, production Liam Connor and director of photography Brian Lowe.

 The incredible commercial success of Queensland music was on show through the night with Amy Shark winning the Highest Selling Single award for ‘Mess Her Up’, Conrad Sewell winning the Highest Selling Album award for ‘Life’ and Nat Dunn winning the Export Achievement award.
+All three artists were at the awards celebrating Queensland music.

 Central Queensland was heavily represented at the QMAs with Rockhampton locals Busby Marou rising to the top in the Blues / Roots category with their Torres Strait Meriam Mer language titled single ‘Naba Norem’ and Woorabinda rising-star Miiesha winning the Remote category for her sophomore release ‘Drowning’.